ianfromdover/ianfromdover/ide/README.md

 # shortcuts to deconflict:
 - with vim
+- ensure that mac is using US English, not UK
-- with mac and windows
+- with windows
-    - Alt-2 becomes € on mac
-    - Alt-3 becomes # on mac, used for navigation
-- with editor
+- with existing IDE shortcuts

 ### VS
 - switch tabs: Cmd 123.
 Switch panels: Ctrl 123. hide vs code activity bar.